shivam2003-dev/mid_sem1_exam_notes/docs/ml/module2-supervised-learning.md

 - Cost may increase
 - May overshoot minimum
 - May diverge (fail to converge)

+!!! warning "Critical"
+    If your cost function is increasing during gradient descent, your learning rate is too large!
+Reduce $\alpha$ immediately.

+!!! recommendation "Best Practice"
+    Start with a small learning rate (e.g., 0.01) and gradually increase if convergence is too slow.
+Use learning rate scheduling for better results.

 **Rule of Thumb**: Try values like 0.001, 0.003, 0.01, 0.03, 0.1, 0.3, 1.0